How Are Your Little Fish And Cute Hamster

 • Can I keep different species of fish together in the same tank?

-• Yes, but it's important to choose compatible species that have similar water requirements and temperaments.
+• Yes, but make sure to choose compatible species that have similar water requirements and temperaments.
 Researching the specific needs of each species is essential.

 • What are some signs that my hamster is sick?